KDPH-LD: History

-However, Telemundo in Phoenix was up against one of the country's most dominant Univision outlets, full-powered KTVW.
+Telemundo in Phoenix was up against one of the country's most dominant Univision outlets, full-powered KTVW.
 In 2005, Univision cornered 89% of the Spanish-language ratings in Phoenix, which was the last major market where it enjoyed such an advantage.
-In order to compete, Telemundo owner NBC reasoned, the station needed to upgrade to a full-powered signal.
-Thus, NBC filed an application with the FCC to move the license of full-power NBC Telemundo-owned KPHZ (now KTAZ) from Holbrook channel 11 to Phoenix channel 39.
+In order to compete, Telemundo owner NBC Universal reasoned, the station needed to upgrade to a full-power signal.
+Thus, NBC filed an application with the FCC to move the license of full-power NBC/Telemundo–owned KPHZ (now KTAZ) from Holbrook channel 11 to Phoenix channel 39.
 In exchange, Daystar-owned station KDTP would move from Phoenix channel 39 to Holbrook channel 11, and KDRX-CA would be transferred to Daystar in order to keep a Daystar Television Network outlet in Phoenix.
-It was an unusual request and complicated, involving not only a swap of licenses but also non-commercial reservations in Phoenix and Holbrook, plus the two low-powered stations (KPHZ-LP—later KDTP-LP—would be added to the deal later), but in October 2005, the FCC agreed to the proposal, over the objection of Univision.
+The request involved not only a swap of licenses but also non-commercial reservations in Phoenix and Holbrook, plus the two low-powered stations (KPHZ-LP on channel 58—later KDTP-LP—would be added to the deal later); in October 2005, the FCC agreed to the proposal, over the objection of Univision, citing the compelling public interest benefit of equal competition in Spanish-language television in Phoenix.
+The switch of programming occurred on July 23, 2006.
+Ahead of the switch, KDRX-CA became KDTP-CA before downgrading to a low-power non-Class A station, initially K48LK and later KDPH-LP, in early 2008.
+KDTP-LP ceased broadcasting on December 31, 2011; as a digital station, KDPH-LD continued to broadcast a 58.1 subchannel of Jewelry Television, the former programming of KDTP-LP, until late 2022.

-In June 2006, the station's license was transferred to Community Television Educators, Inc., while the intellectual unit moved to KTAZ.
-Later that month, KDRX-CA's call letters changed to KDTP-CA, reflecting the station's new owner, Daystar.
-The station continued to air Telemundo programming pending completion of new facilities for KTAZ but changed its programming to the Daystar Television Network in July 2006 when the construction was complete.

-On February 4, 2008, KDTP-CA converted its Class A license back to a standard low-power license, likely because a Class A license requires local programs and the schedule for channel 48 was entirely the national Daystar schedule.
-No longer able to use the "-CA" suffix, and with "KDTP-LP" already belonging to its sister station on channel 58, the station changed its call sign to K48LK and then to KDPH-LP on March 1.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: